Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Added Norse Dock, Market, Temple and Watch Tower.
+- Added Dwarven Ballista Tower, an upgrade of their Sentry Tower.

 * Civilizations
 - The Norse civilization is now playable.